alphafox02/mbelib/README.md

 Redirect all printf to stderr (	Change all printf to fprintf(stderr,) Increment to 1.3.1 to make it easy to differentiate if this particular version is installed

-THIS VERSION PURELY FOR ACADEMIC RESEARCH - DON'T USE THIS VERSION!

 PATENT NOTICE

     This source code is provided for educational purposes only.
 It is